Kedrigern/data-table/readme.md

 For robust manipulation with table organized collection of data (excel, csv tables).

-Provide ability to work with whole rows and columns, call callbacks, resort, rename, filter...
+Provide ability to work with whole rows and columns, call callbacks, resort, rename, filter.
+Include few predefined callbacks.
 See examples.

 Import csv and array.
 Export to plain array, text, html, csv.
+Export is suitable for DB frameworks (`Nette\Database`).

 ##Install